backstage/backstage/docs/local-dev/cli-build-system.md

 In addition, there are a number of hard and soft requirements that we want to
 support:

-- Monorepos - The build system should support multi-package setups.
+- Monorepos - The build system should support multi-package setups
-- Publishing - It should be possible to build and publish individual packages.
+- Publishing - It should be possible to build and publish individual packages
-- Scale - It should scale to hundreds of large packages without excessive wait times.
+- Scale - It should scale to hundreds of large packages without excessive wait times
-- Reloads - The development flow should support quick on-save hot reloads.
+- Reloads - The development flow should support quick on-save hot reloads
-- Simple - Usage should simple, just a single command if possible.
+- Simple - Usage should simple, just a single command if possible
-- Universal - Development towards both web applications, isomorphic packages, and Node.js.
+- Universal - Development towards both web applications, isomorphic packages, and Node.js
-- Editors - Things like linting and type checking should work when browsing the source code.
+- Editors - Things like linting and type checking should work when browsing the source code

 During the design of the build system this collection of requirements was not something that was supported by existing tools like for example `react-scripts`.